 - If you're a student, it's important for you to understand your rights under FERPA and that you’re aware that the law allows you to release records to parties that you deem appropriate.

-- If you're a parent, you'll need to understand how the law changes once your student enters a post-secondary institution.
-If the student wishes for you to have access to their records, the student must initiate a FERPA release form http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.
+- If you're a parent or guardian, you'll need to understand how the law changes once your student enters a post-secondary institution.
+If the student wishes for you to have access to their records, the student must initiate a FERPA release form http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html

 What I should know about the Disabled Students’ Program (DSP) FERPA?